Experts Say We're Still in the First Wave of the Coronavirus Pandemic – Here's Why

-Depending on where you are, there may or may not be an increase in cases with reopening in the near future, or if your area were to go back into a "lockdown" mode and then reopen later on, Dr. Baseman said.
-Parts of our country that have not seen a high level of cases tend to be more remote areas, and therefore it's possible that those areas might not see any cases with reopening, she explained.
-Furthermore, spikes in cases after reopening is not inevitable in every single community, but in general, there will be outbreaks as people come together again until we achieve herd immunity, where a high percentage of the population is immune, she said.
+Depending on where you are, there may or may not be an increase in cases with reopening in the near future, or if your area were to go back into a “lockdown” mode and then reopen later on, Dr. Baseman said.
+Parts of our country that have not seen a high level of cases tend to be more remote areas, and therefore it’s possible that those areas might not see any cases with reopening, she explained.
+Furthermore, a spike in cases after reopening is not inevitable in every single community, but in general, there will be outbreaks as people come together again until we achieve herd immunity, where a high percentage of the population is immune, she said.
 (Note: the duration of human immunity to COVID-19 is still unknown.)

 That being said, what we’ve learned from states that were the first to open up and are now seeing an increase in cases is that “you can’t just flip a switch and have everything go back to normal,” Dr. Baseman said.
 “Imagine a situation where community-level mixing comes almost to a halt,” she continued (like the lockdowns that many places had at the start of the epidemic in the US).
 “The case numbers come down, and what that helps us to do in addition to keeping people from getting sick and saving lives, is we get a handle on reopening so that our infrastructure can hopefully help to prevent the transmissions that will inevitably happen here and there.”

 Doing testing, case investigations, and contact tracing to interrupt future chains of transmission is much easier to execute when there are lower numbers of cases than in places where cases are high, Dr. Baseman explained.
-"It's really hard to do all of those things that you need to be doing when you are just completely overwhelmed with cases."
-The key is slow reopening: "a tap, not a switch," she stated.
+“It’s really hard to do all of those things that you need to be doing when you are just completely overwhelmed with cases.”
+The key is slow reopening: “a faucet, not a switch,” she stated.

 What Can We Do?